ace97/ace97/README.md

 ### Hi there, My name is Anirudh👋
-#### I am a DevOps / SRE
+#### I am a Software Developer at heart
 A graduate of Data Analytics for Business from St. Clair College.
 I have a strong foundation in data science, machine learning, and business intelligence.
-I am passionate about finding insights and solutions from data that can drive business growth and innovation.
-I am actively seeking opportunities to apply my skills and knowledge to solve .
+Passionate about finding insights and solutions from data that can drive business growth and innovation.
+Seeking new and exciting opportunities to apply my skills and knowledge to solve .

-I have two years of experience as a DevOps/SRE at Tata Consultancy Services, where I managed and optimized Apache Airflow pipelines for ETL using Python, SQL, and Scala for Nielsen .
+With over two years of experience as a DevOps/SRE at Tata Consultancy Services, I managed and optimized Apache Airflow pipelines for ETL using Python, SQL, and Scala for Nielsen .
 Hosted applications on AWS suite, identified and resolved bottlenecks as an SRE, and mentored junior team members.
-I also led a Data Analysis project for StaffedUp, a web-based ATS application, where I conducted competitor analysis, data collection, EDA, and developed ML models to create customer segmentation and analysis.
-I provided suggestions that improved the website ranking and KPIs by 20% and 25% respectively.
-I am proficient in Agile Software Development, Data Science, and Apache Airflow, and I am eager to learn new technologies and tools.
+I have also led a Data Analysis project for StaffedUp, a web-based ATS app, where I conducted competitor analysis, data collection, EDA, and developed ML models to create customer segmentation and analysis.

-Skills: Python / Terraform / Ansible / Docker / Jenkins / Kubernetes / SQL / shell scripting / Data Analysis / Data Engineering
+Tools: Python / SQL / Terraform / Ansible / Docker / Jenkins / Kubernetes  / shell scripting
+Skills: Software Engineering / Data Analysis / Data Engineering / Cloud Computing